 When comparing Facilethings vs WeDo, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 32nd while WeDo is ranked 34th.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 33rd while WeDo is ranked 44th.

 Ranked in these QuestionsQuestion Ranking